ayaka14732/TransCan/README.md

 # TransCan: A English-to-Cantonese Machine Translation Model

+The model architecture of this project is based on [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax).
 This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).

 ## Results